 Our day-to-day investment operations are managed by our investment adviser and administrator, RCM, subject to oversight by our Board.
 After the completion of the Transaction, we no longer have any employees, and, as a result, RCM's investment team evaluates, negotiates, structures, closes and monitors our investments.
-We depend on the diligence, skill, investment expertise and network of business contacts of RCM's investment professionals, and the Investment Committee to source appropriate investments for us.
+We depend on the diligence, skill, investment expertise and network of business contacts of RCM's investment professionals and the Investment Committee to source appropriate investments for us.
 We also depend on members of RCM's investment team and the Investment Committee to analyze potential investments for us and monitor those investments, and on members of the Investment Committee to make investment decisions for us.
 Our future success depends on the continued availability of members of RCM's investment team and the Investment Committee and the other investment professionals available to RCM.
 The Corporation does not have any employment agreements with key personnel of RCM, including members of the Investment Committee, and we cannot provide any assurance that unforeseen business, medical, personal or other circumstances would not lead any such individual to terminate his or her relationship with RCM.
-In addition, it is not expected that members of RCM's investment team and the Investment Committee will devote all of their business time to our operations and each such person will have other demands on their time as a result of their other activities.
-As a result, RCM may need to hire, train, supervise and manage new investment professionals to participate in our investment selection and monitoring process and may not be able to find investment professionals in a timely manner or at all.
-The loss of a material number of investment professionals to which RCM has access or members of the Investment Committee, could have a material adverse effect on our ability to achieve our investment objectives as well as on our financial condition and results of operations.
+In addition, we do not expect that members of RCM's investment team and the Investment Committee will devote all of their business time to our operations, and, as a result, each such person will have other demands on their time as a result of their other business activities and obligations.
+Therefore, RCM may need to hire, train, supervise and manage new investment professionals to participate in our investment selection and monitoring process and may not be able to find investment professionals in a timely manner or at all.
+The loss of a material number of investment professionals that RCM currently has access to, or the loss of a material number of members of the Investment Committee. could have a material adverse effect on our ability to achieve our investment objectives as well as on our financial condition and results of operations.